Flag of Surrey

 The Surrey flag was officially registered as a "traditional design" by the Flag Institute on 11 September 2014 following research by Philip Tibbetts on behalf of the Association of British Counties, which showed that the county was linked to an emblem of antiquity.
 Prior to this date, the county had no official flag but the banner of the coat of arms of Surrey County Council was frequently used instead.

+Design

+The flag is a blue and gold checkerboard, based on the coat of arms of William de Warenne, 2nd earl of Surrey.
+The grid is 10x6, making the flag in a 3:5 ratio.

+Colours

+History

-The Surrey flag is a representation of the arms originally used as a personal heraldic device by William de Warenne, first Earl of Surrey, in 1088 and has since enjoyed a long association with the county itself, as attested to in a 17th-century poem about the Battle of Agincourt.
+The Surrey flag is a representation of the arms originally used as a personal heraldic device by William de Warenne, second Earl of Surrey, that has had a long association with the county itself, as attested to in a 17th-century poem about the Battle of Agincourt.